Avon and Somerset Police: Chief constables

-Colin Port served as the chief constable since January 2005, however after the police and crime commissioner (PCC) Sue Mountstevens announced on 22 November 2012 that she would invite applications for the role rather than extending his contract, Port decided not to re-apply for the position and retired in March 2013.
-In January 2013, Port took the PCC to court to seek an injunction to block the interviews of candidates for the post of chief constable, however the case did not succeed.
+Colin Port served as the chief constable from January 2005.
+In November 2012, the police and crime commissioner (PCC) Sue Mountstevens announced that she would invite applications for the role rather than extending his contract.
+Port then decided not to re-apply for the position, and retired in March 2013.
+In January 2013, Port took the PCC to court to seek an injunction to block the interviews of candidates for the post of chief constable, but his case did not succeed.

-Nick Gargan was appointed as the next chief constable in March 2013, however, just over a year later in mid-May 2014, Gargan was suspended by the PCC following allegations of 'inappropriate behaviour towards female officers and staff'.
+Nick Gargan was appointed as the next chief constable in March 2013.
+In mid-May 2014, Gargan was suspended by the PCC following allegations of "inappropriate behaviour towards female officers and staff".
 The enquiry into the allegations was referred to the Independent Police Complaints Commission (IPCC).
-Gargan is reported by the PCC to have denied the allegations.
+Gargan was reported by the PCC to have denied the allegations.
 During the first part of Gargan's suspension, the force was run by Deputy Chief Constable John Long.
-He stood down as acting chief constable at the end of August 2015, where he was replaced by Gareth Morgan who was serving as deputy chief constable for Long.
+He stood down as acting chief constable at the end of August 2015, and was replaced by Gareth Morgan, who was serving as deputy chief constable for Long.
 Gargan resigned from the position in October 2015.

 Morgan continued serving as acting chief constable after Gargan's resignation until the PCC appointed Andy Marsh, the former chief constable of the Hampshire Constabulary, as the new chief constable in February 2016.

 In April 2021, Marsh announced that he would not be renewing his contract in July 2021.
 Following Marsh's departure, Deputy Chief Constable Sarah Crew took over as Temporary Chief Constable, and was confirmed in the role on 25 November 2021.